 Let’s say your child is interested in a topic you know nothing about, or even seems strange to you.
 You might not have grown up interested in that topic, and could care less about it now.

 But imagine how crestfallen she might feel if she realizes her parents don’t support the one thing she feels so passionate about.
-She might even feel like something’s wrong with her, or ashamed at why no one else seems to understand her interest in the topic.
+She might even feel like something’s wrong with her, or ashamed that no one else seems to understand her interest in the topic.

-Instead, support her interests, no matter how off-beat or different her interests might be.
+Instead, support her personal interests, no matter how off-beat or different they might be.
 You’ll avoid isolating her when you offer your full support and encouragement.
-More important, your support reminds her just how loved she is, no matter what.
+More importantly, your support reminds her just how loved she is, no matter what.

 Now that we know the importance of supporting our children’s interests, how can we best do so?
 We’ve mentioned a few ideas above, but let’s dive into specific ways to take advantage of your child’s passions.
 These are simple ideas with a huge impact: